-A Quick Guide to Twin Peaks Season 3–
+A Quick Guide to Twin Peaks: The Return (Season 3)

 There’s nothing like Twin Peaks, the TV series created by Mark Frost and David Lynch.
 When it premiered in 1990, it attracted super bowl size TV audiences, but the audiences dwindled over time and it was cancelled after only two seasons.

 It got more complicated and demanding to follow as the story progressed.
 Each episode raised more questions that left viewers to come up with their own theories to explain what was happening.
 People talked about it a lot and it got a lot of press.

 It broke barriers and advanced television into the modern age.
 There had never been anything like it.

 Twin Peaks is a soap opera, murder mystery, buddy cop drama presented through absurd comedy, surrealistic dream sequences, melodrama and intense horror.
 It was originally set exclusively in the small town of Twin Peaks, Washington.
 Twin Peaks is special because it has an entrance to another dimension and characters with supernatural capabilities called dugpas.

 Dugpa is a Tibetan word for shadow beings who have special powers which they may use to manipulate people.
 Most people can’t see them but some people can, maybe because they know to look for them.
 Maybe because they have been chosen.

 Think voodoo, genies, demons and some aspects of space aliens all wrapped up together.

 Initially the story revolved around an investigation led by FBI Special Agent Dale Cooper of the murder of Laura Palmer, the homecoming queen.
 Working with the local sheriff Harry Truman, Cooper meets and interviews the people of Twin Peaks.
 As he meets them, he learns that they all have fascinating backstories.
 Everyone has secrets and everyone has clues for his investigation.